 Bone-building continues throughout life, as a body constantly renews and reshapes the bones' living tissue.
 Bone contains three types of cells:

-osteoblasts (AHS-tee-uh-blastz), which make new bone and help repair damage
+osteoblasts (pronounced: AHS-tee-uh-blastz), which make new bone and help repair damage

-osteocytes (AHS-tee-o-sites), mature bone cells which help continue new born formation
+osteocytes (pronounced: AHS-tee-o-sites), mature bone cells which help continue new born formation

-osteoclasts (AHS-tee-o-klasts), which break down bone and help to sculpt and shape it
+osteoclasts (pronounced: AHS-tee-o-klasts), which break down bone and help to sculpt and shape it

 What Are Muscles and What Do They Do?